waltersoto/discio/README.md

 # discio

 Discio allows you to store and manage data using a local JSON file.
-Discio is not intended to replace a NoSQL database but it can be used as one for rapid prototyping or when only small amounts of data need to be managed (ex.
+Discio is not intended to replace a NoSQL database but it can be used for prototyping or when only small amounts of data need to be managed (ex.
 Settings, roaming profiles, etc.).

-###Usage
+## Usage

 Creating a repository
 ```c#